 Their decisions must satisfy the Foundational Givens of Genuine Contact and current Operating Givens.

-They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in our Google Group discussions, through 1:1 mentoring with another colleague, or with the Director of the GCO.
+They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in the Google Group discussions, through 1:1 mentoring with another colleague, or with the Director of the GCO.
 They are also supported in their decision-making through cross-team collaboration, ensuring that work being done in the organization is able to take into consideration other work being done that may be of influence.

 They are encouraged to harvest their learnings regularly throughout the completion of the scope of work and to share this learning harvest with other members of the organization in future mentoring opportunities to support the collective learning of all members and to improve future decision-making about project development and working the Genuine Contact way.